Terms and Conditions

 "Your subscription to sadness is about to renew automatically."

 Apparently, you have to cancel it manually.
+No one tells you that upfront.

 There's no button for that.
 Just a long list of "Are you sure?" pop-ups in human form.